 Dewitt Drake; Farmhouse and Autumn Trees

 Artistic Education and Career: Dewitt received artistic training at the Buffalo School of Art, part of the Albright-Knox Gallery, in 1912/1913.
 This period likely included his attendance at the influential Scandinavian Exhibition, attended by key figures like Lawren Harris and JEH MacDonald.
 He further honed his skills at the Art Students League in New York City in November/December of 1920 and possibly studied at another notable U.S. art school.
-His education was further supplemented by studies at the Ontario College of Art, where he was influenced by teachers such as Carmichael and JEH MacDonald.
+His style was further influenced by the Group of Seven.

 Professional Life: Dewitt spent much of his professional life working at the Toronto Telegram newspaper, where he served as an ad compositor, type-setter, and illustrator.
 He retired in 1955 and was honored with a 50-year medal from the Typographical Union No. 91 in 1963 for his long service.